judithabk6/clonesig/README.md

 ```
 pip install git+git://github.com/judithabk6/clonesig.git
 ```

+Installation time is a few minutes on a standard personal computer.

 ## Usage
 ### Input
 The easiest was to run CloneSig is by using the wrapper function `run_clonesig` in a python script.
 The required inputs of this function are